 Pie de la Cuesta (“foot of the hill”) is a 6-mile stretch of sand about 10 miles northwest of Acapulco.
 The beach borders the open Pacific; on the other side of Mex.
 200, the coastal road, are the calm waters of Coyuca Lagoon, its shoreline edged with palms and mangroves.
 If you don't have a car, arrange taxi transportation through your hotel for this day trip.

 Sleep?
 Forget about it—put on your dancing shoes and get ready to paint the town red, because after dark it's all about Acapulco's famed nightlife.
 The discos of yore may be called dance clubs these days, but the glitz, elaborate laser light shows and pounding beats pouring from state-of-the-art sound systems are essentially the same.
-Palladium Acapulco , on Costera Miguel Alemán in the trendy Las Brisas neighborhood, is one of the hottest hot spots; it has huge glass windows that look out over Acapulco Bay.
+Palladium Acapulco , on Costera Miguel Alemán in the trendy Las Brisas neighborhood, is one of the hottest places to go; it has huge glass windows that look out over Acapulco Bay.

 The most celebrated nighttime attraction is cliff diving at La Quebrada .
 This natural rock wall high above downtown Acapulco has been the pre-eminent spot for local divers to show off their daredevil talents since 1934.
-These fearless young men stand on a ledge illuminated by a spotlight (gathering their nerve, no doubt) before diving into a narrow cove far below, a dangerous feat that requires split-second timing.
+These fearless young men stand on a ledge illuminated by a spotlight before diving into a narrow cove far below, a dangerous feat that requires split-second timing.
 The traditional place to view this spectacle is from the La Perla restaurant at the El Mirador Acapulco hotel, where you'll have to pay a cover charge or have dinner in order to get a seat.

 Su Casa sits on a mountaintop offering a panoramic view of the bay, with outdoor terraces surrounded by palm trees and tropical gardens.
 Watch the sun set while sitting on the patio sipping a margarita before beginning your meal with shrimp a la patrona (in a herb-flecked sauce that should be sopped up with Su Casa's homemade garlic bread).
 Grilled fish topped with green mole sauce is delicious.